 Installing a shared use path leaves the roadway in its existing conditions.
 A 12' shared-use path replaces the sidewalk on one side of the road, where bicyclists in both directions share the space with pedestrians away from traffic.

-Salzedo Street connects Downtown Coral Gables to University Drive passing through a mostly commercial area.
-The roadway is typically 43' wide and has one travel lane in each direction with parallel on-street parking on both sides of the street.
+This photo is taken on Salzedo Street looking south toward University Drive.
+It is used to illustrate the downtown portions of the Gables Greenways plan.
+The roadway through this area is typically 43' wide and has one travel lane in each direction with parallel on-street parking on both sides of the street.
+Other parts of this corridor have two lanes in each direction and no on-street parking.
 The lack of street trees creates a hot and barren environment.

 To install separated bike lanes, parking is consolidated to one side of the street, and the vehicular travel lanes are narrowed to 10'.
 The bike lane on the side where parking has been removed is separated from the vehicular travel lanes by a painted buffer and concrete planters.
 A parking-protected bike lane is installed on the other side of the street.
 The parking-protected lane is separated by parked cars and concrete planters.
 A 3' buffer separates the lane from parked vehicles in order to provide enough room for car doors to open outside of the bike lane.